 Examples of people with extraordinary intelligence

 There are striking examples of people with what one may call “an extraordinary intelligence”.
-For example, Daniel Tammet (a very quick learning of languages and synesthesia), Kim Peek (inspired the movie “Rain man” and has an impressive photography memory), Derek Paravicini (can play any musical piece after hearing it just once), Stephen Wiltshire and of course, Albert Einstein.
+For example, Daniel Tammet (very quick learning of languages and synesthesia), Kim Peek (inspired the movie “Rain man” and has an impressive photography memory), Derek Paravicini (can play any musical piece after hearing it just once), Stephen Wiltshire and of course, Albert Einstein.

 An example with Tetris players was also shown where one could see the difference between a naive player (someone who begins playing the game) and an expert player.
 The difference in performance, therefore in reaction and efficiency was remarkable.